wingsuitist/cline/fork-migration-plan.md

 - Package as vsix in the fork project as cline-latest.vsix and the version from package.json (.github/workflows/letsboot-fork-package.yml).
 - Disable windows tests, as this fork isn't used or tested on Windows (.github/workflows/test.yml).

+## 💡 Implementation Strategy: Learn First, Then Adapt

+**When implementing fork features:**
+1. **Start by examining the working implementation** from the previous fork version
+2. **Understand the core functionality and requirements** before making changes
+3. **Adapt as needed** for the new version's architecture and requirements
+4. **Preserve the functionality** while allowing for necessary improvements based on other changes or differences in the new version

+**This approach prevents reinventing working solutions while allowing for necessary evolution.**

 ## Goal: